 We’ll share some facts about the adverse effects of too much humidity beyond personal discomfort, as well as common causes of high humidity indoors.

 Let’s start with the optimal humidity levels and how much is detrimental to your health and well-being.

 How much is too much humidity?

-Experts generally agree that the optimal relative humidity level for comfort and for avoiding health effects is between 35 and 60 percent.
+Experts generally agree that the ideal indoor humidity levels for comfort and for avoiding health effects are between 35 and 60 percent.
 When you’re spending time in a home or workplace with humidity levels in excess of 60 percent, it’s increasingly likely that you will experience certain health issues.

 Let’s look at the direct effects on the body from too much humidity.
 However, it’s even more likely that you’ll experience the indirect effects; so we’ll also explain how humidity alters your environment, and how those effects can be detrimental to your health.